5 Reasons to Stop or Switch Statins

 Muscle pain and weakness

-About 10% of statin users get aches and pains, says William O'Neill, MD, a cardiologist and medical director of Henry Ford Health System's Center for Structural Heart Disease at Henry Ford Hospital in Detroit.
+About 10% of statin users get aches and pains, says William W. O'Neill, MD, a cardiologist and medical director of Henry Ford Health System's Center for Structural Heart Disease at Henry Ford Hospital in Detroit.
 The higher your dose, the more likely you are to experience aches and pains.

-Much less commonbut more seriousis (rhabdomyolysis), in which muscle cells break down and release proteins such as myoglobin that damage kidneys.
+Much less common—but more serious—is rhabdomyolysis, in which muscle cells break down and release proteins such as myoglobin that damage kidneys.
 It typically causes severe shoulder, thigh, and/or lower back pain.
 If confirmed by your doctor, you must stop taking your statin.

 Increased liver enzymes

-Some people who take statins will see an increase in liver enzymes.
+In rare cases, people who take statins can see an increase in liver enzymes.
 The risk may be higher if you take other cholesterol-lowering medications along with statins.

-"Just because you have problems with one doesn't mean you will have problems with all of them," Dr. O'Neill says.(Dr. O’Neill has received consulting fees from a company that makes statins).
+"Just because you have problems with one statin doesn't mean you will have problems with all of them," Dr. O'Neill adds.

 Some research suggests statins help with asthma symptoms.
-But a small study presented at a 2011 industry meeting found that people with asthma who took statins had more symptoms and worse lung function than 20 asthma patients who didn't take them.
+But a small study presented at a 2011 industry meeting found that people with asthma who took statins had more symptoms and worse lung function than patients who didn't take them.